corda/corda-docs-portal/content/en/release-notes/_index.md

 # Apache Log4j announcement

-Following news of the [Apache Log4j 2 vulnerability to attack](https://nvd.nist.gov/vuln/detail/CVE-2021-44228), new patches for all supported versions of Corda Open Source, Corda Enterprise, and CENM are in progress.
+In response to news of the [Apache Log4j 2 vulnerability to attack](https://nvd.nist.gov/vuln/detail/CVE-2021-44228), new patches for all supported versions of Corda Open Source, Corda Enterprise, and CENM are in progress.

 Your individual CorDapps do not need to be patched as they inherit Apache Log4j from the Corda runtime.

-Check the [patch release timetable](#apache-log4j-patch-release-timetable) for expected patch release dates for your version of Corda or CENM.
+Check the [patch release timetable](#corda-and-cenm-patch-release-timetable-for-apache-log4j-issue) for expected patch release dates for your version of Corda or CENM.
 Use the [mitigation guide](#what-you-can-do-now) to reduce your risk before upgrading to the new patch.

 ## What you can do now